USU 1320: History and Civilization

-Wisely, then, Darius set about not attempting to conquer new territory but instead reorganized his empire into satrapies, administrative distrincts run by provincial governors called satraps who answered to the king directly.
+Wisely, then, Darius set about not attempting to conquer new territory but instead reorganized his empire into satrapies, administrative districts run by provincial governors called satraps who answered to the king directly.
 This system would last for nearly two centuries and withstand several political and military crises.
 The later Romans—and many other conquerors since—have used Darius' division of his empire into provinces as a model for how to govern an extensive domain.

-Darius also perfected a road system running across the majority of his kingdom, all the way from Sardis in western Asia Minor across two mountain ranges to Susa, a city northwest of Persepolis, the capital city of the Persian Empire in southern Iran.
+Darius also perfected a road system running across the majority of his kingdom, all the way from Sardis in western Asia Minor across two mountain ranges to Susa, a city northwest of Persepolis, the capital of the Persian Empire in southern Iran.
 Along this highway, known as the Royal Road, were posted elite riders who carried messages back and forth from station to station on horseback, much like the pony express in the early American West.
-Of them, Herodotus notes "neither snow nor rain nor dark of night will keep these swift messengers from the accomplishment of their appointed rounds."
+Of them, Herodotus notes "neither snow nor rain nor heat nor dark of night will keep these swift messengers from the accomplishment of their appointed rounds."
 In modern times, these words have been used to describe the U.S. Postal Service.

 Despite all these successes, not least of which was bringing peace, prosperity and stability to the Persian Empire, Darius failed as king in one crucial regard: conquest.
 After two decades on the throne, he had subjugated almost no new territory.
 Herodotus snidely sums up the early rulers of Persia this way: Cyrus was "a father," Cambyses "a master" and Darius "a shopkeeper."
 The heat was on to expand.

 The Persians were not, however, the only people growing and trying to stretch the boundaries of their influence.
-In the wake of the Assyrians' devastating conquest of Phoenicia in the eighth century BCE—up until then, the Phoenicians had controlled the eastern end of the Mediterranean Sea—the Greeks also were beginning to expand their commercial interests and trading network across this region.
+In the wake of the Assyrians' devastating conquest of Phoenicia in the eighth century BCE—up till then, the Phoenicians had controlled the eastern end of the Mediterranean Sea—the Greeks also were beginning to expand their commercial interests and trading network across this region.
 They had colonized, in particular, Asia Minor (modern Turkey), which brought them into direct contact with the Persians, a confrontation which would ultimately turn violent.

 Inhabiting as they did the frontier between the new rising European powers in the West and the huge ancient empires of the East, the Greeks who lived in the southwestern part of Asia Minor, a land at that time called Ionia—hence the people there were called Ionians—were by nature and habit a restless, curious and energetic people at the hub of much intercultural exchange.
 Besides making improvements in navigation and measurement, they also entertained new and challenging ways of thinking.
-Principally, out of Ionia in the second half of the sixth century BCE (ca. 550 BCE) emerged innovative modes of thought which for the first time in Western history was not expressed in theological terms.
+Principally, out of Ionia in the second half of the sixth century BCE (ca. 550) emerged innovative modes of thought which for the first time in Western history was not expressed in theological terms.
 This movement was called the Ionian Revolution.

 Thus, the Ionians became the first people in Western Civilization to approach the study of nature the way scientists do and began asking questions about the world which still dominate philosophy and science, such as "Where does everything come from?" and "Why does it work the way it does?"
-To wit, our very word element is a vestige of the debate among Ionian philosophers of this day who argued over which "element"—earth, air, fire and water—preceded and underlay all others.
-Substitute quark, squark, graviton and Q-particle, and modern physicists are still deliberating the same basic issue.
+To wit, our very word element is a vestige of the debate among Ionian philosophers of this day who argued over which "element"—earth, air, fire or water—preceded and underlay all others.
+Substitute quark, squark, graviton and Higgs boson, and modern physicists are still deliberating the same basic issue.

 Herodotus who came from Ionia can be seen in one way as just another product of the intellectual restlessness infecting this corner of the world.
-Like his compatriots in the sciences, he sought the underlying nature and causes of things, in his case, what caused the Persian Wars.
+Like his compatriots in the sciences, he sought the underlying nature and causes of things, in this case, what caused the Persian Wars.
 To him, the real reasons this conflict happened lay in its origins, its "elements," that is, the background and nature of the peoples who were drawn into the wars.
 Thus, his Histories, in effect, reproduce the science of his day by applying its principles not to matter but to human beings—how ironic, then, that it is the "scientific" historians of the our age who have as a rule resisted Herodotus' brand of history—he clearly thought he was making "science" and, by the standards of the day, he was!
-Yet his was not the only arena to be affected by the new "Ionian" thinking in that day.
+Yet his was not the only arena to be affected by the new "Ionian" thinking.

 Once established, the new philosophies coming out of Ionia began turning traditional Greek belief structures and social systems upside down, presenting the entire Greek-speaking world with challenges of all sorts.
 First, formal religion came under devastating fire from the Ionian philosophers.
-This gave rise to innovative cults like the Pythagoreans, a cult based on the reverence of mathematical principles and dedicated to the exploration of numerical harmonies in nature.
+This gave rise to innovative cults like the Pythagoreans, a sect based on the reverence of mathematical principles and dedicated to the exploration of numerical harmonies in nature.
 The famous "Pythagorean theorem"—the square of the hypotenuse of a right triangle is equal to the sum of the squares of the other two sides—is still an important element in the study of geometry today.
 In antiquity, however, the discovery of this relationship was a secret long kept hidden by the Pythagorean cult, which regrettably along with aristocratic snobbery about economics helped to stifle the growth of mathematics in the ancient world.